 Here is an illustration of the algorithm ran on $p = 17375$, $L = \mathbb{N}_7$.
 The illustration is taken from this source.

 Let $T_w$ denote the graph corresponding to the Prüfer sequence $w$.
-Given a tree $T$ we define a special family of edges:
+Given a tree $T$ we define the spanning edges of $T$ as $S_T = \Lambda(n) - E(T)$.
+Observe that $\emptyset \in S_T$ and is the set of edges required to span $T$ out of $T$.

 Then, for any fixed $n$, we let the language $\left\{ 1, \ldots, n \right\}^{n-2}$ be the index set of an indexed family of functions $\mathcal{F}$ defined as: